- 08 Aug 2024

 The NSR TOP and GSR UPG models include the Intel QuickAssist Technology (Intel QAT), which is a cryptographic accelerator device that can be used to accelerate and compress cryptographic workloads.

 The integration of the IPsec with the Intel QAT allows offloading the IPsec encryption and decryption and improves network performance over IPSec VPN.
-For example, the Intel QAT provide symmetric cryptographic acceleration services that can be used to offload both the encryption/decryption and authentication processing tasks.
+For example, the Intel QAT provides symmetric cryptographic acceleration services that can be used to offload both the encryption/decryption and authentication processing tasks.
 Supported encryption algorithm includes AES-CBC and AES-CTR.